 WLAN Location Technology

-IMST has developed a configurable software framework, brand-named "i_pos" that enables a fast and easy realization of so-called "location-aware" applications. i_pos is designed for the use of various localization procedures and methodologies.
-With the "i_pos"-feature a mobile terminal can determine from the measured signal strength of a few WLAN access points its own position with quite a good accuracy.
+IMST has developed a configurable software framework, brand-named "i_pos" enabling a fast and easy realization of so-called "location-aware" applications. i_pos is designed for the use of various localisation procedures and methodologies.
+With the "i_pos"-feature a mobile terminal can determine its own position with reasonable accuracy from the measured signal strength measured by a few WLAN access points.